EPIS Format Groups

 /ˈsɛn.tər əv ˈɡræ.vɪ.ti/

-"France cannot be France without greatness." - Charles De Gaulle
+"France cannot be france without greatness." - Charles De Gaulle

 /ˈklɔːzəvɪts ˈtrɪnɪtiz/